Home AI/ML Mastering Custom Commands in Claude Code: The Definitive Guide to Automating Your Development Workflow

 The Markdown Structure

-The content of your command file is the prompt that Claude Code receives when the command is invoked.
-Everything you write in this file becomes Claude’s instructions.
-This means you should write it as if you are giving a detailed briefing to a very capable developer who has never seen your project before.
+The content of a command file is the prompt that Claude Code receives when the command is invoked.
+Everything written in the file becomes Claude’s instructions.
+The file should therefore be written as a detailed briefing to a capable developer who has not previously seen the project.

-Here is the simplest possible command file to illustrate the concept:
+The simplest possible command file illustrates the concept:

 # File: .claude/commands/greet.md